salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 == Installation ==

-Follow the folling step to Install Wp Permalink Manager  through wordpress or Manually from FTP.
+Follow the following step to Install Wp Permalink Manager through wordpress or Manually from FTP.

 **From within WordPress**